After All (Eddie Fisher album)

-After All is the last album by American singer Eddie Fisher, released in 1984.
-It was his last recording session, with the exception of another one later, but those songs were never released, even to this day.
+After All is the final studio album by American singer Eddie Fisher, recorded and released in 1984.
+It was his last recording session, with the exception of another one with the London Philharmonic Orchestra in 1995, but those songs were never released.
 After All was 16 years apart from his previous studio album, which was a tribute to Al Jolson, You Ain't Heard Nothin' Yet.